Lentil Sweet Potato Stew with Kale

 - 6 cups lightly packed kale, de-stemmed and chopped

-- Cook the onion and garlic in a splash of water or broth 5 minutes in a large pot over medium heat.
+- Cook the onion and garlic in a few tablespoons of water or broth 5 minutes in a large soup pot over medium heat.

 - Add the curry powder, salt, ginger, tomato paste and cook a few more minutes, stirring.